Joined: Sun Oct 17, 2004 3:08 am Posts: 22978 Gender: Male

 Did you truly think he was gonna turn this team around this year?
 If so, i guess you can laugh all you want but your missing out on reality.

-_________________ strobe lights and blown speakers.
+strobe lights and blown speakers.

 It's laughable to make Cutler the fall guy and anyone who thinks that either hasn't watched the games or is just football retarded.